Apple Watch Control Center: How to Find & Use Control Center Icons

 The Control Center lets you control certain Apple Watch settings.
 Within your watch's Control Center, you can:

+Keep reading for an explanation of each of these features, including the corresponding Apple Watch Control Center icons.
 You can have up to fifteen icons in your Control Center.
-Certain Apple Watch models will offer fewer icon options than others.
-For example, Schooltime mode is only available on Apple Watch Series 4, 5, 6, or SE cellular models that are running current versions of watchOS.
+Certain Apple Watch models offer fewer icon options than others.
+For example, Schooltime mode is only available on Apple Watch Series 4 and newer cellular models that are running current versions of watchOS.

 Apple Watch Cellular Icon